Tsunami: India situation update

 Water: A joint team of Department of Drinking Water Supply and Ministry of Water Resources is making assessment of damages and chalking out restoration plan for A&N Islands.
 90% water supply has been restored in Port Blair, South Andaman Rural, Rangat and 80% in Mayabandar and Wimberlegunj, 60% each at Kadamatal and Degreepur and 50% at Campbell Bay.
 Restoration work is progress in other Islands except Katchal where assessment is awaited.

-871.14 mt. of water has been airlifted to A&N Islands so far.
+871.14 million tonnes of water has been airlifted to A&N Islands so far.

 Health System and Infrastructure (functioning health facilities, access etc)

 As per the assessment carried out so far by Govt. agencies, the damage to health infrastructure/ facilities is limited.

 - All the affected districts of Tamilnadu except Purdokottai have completed their immunization activity for children 6-59 months.
 The combined figure of Tamilnadu and Pondicherry is 67 103 children who have received measles vaccination; 66 887 vitamin A; and 66 307 for OPV.
 District wise performance details (3-7 January 2005) of SIA activities (Measles, Vitamin-A, and OPV) for Tsunami affected districts of Tamilnadu, Pondicherry and Kerala is attached.
 These are less than the expected target figures but many people have already moved away from the relief camps and into outer villages.
 Tamilnadu State has expressed its intention to also cover a higher age group and expand the activities to other villages near the Tsunami-affected sites.
 Andhra Pradesh is planning a small immunization activity on 9-11 January 2005.